 The benefits of serviced apartments in the Netherlands

 As well as getting ahead of the game and securing the best properties, choosing a serviced apartment rather than a hotel can also offer you or your employees a better quality of life and make them feel more at home than simply staying in a hotel.

-A serviced apartment should be fully furnished and include all of the utilities you will need – such as wi-fi, weekly cleaning, concierge services and linen changing.
+A serviced apartment should be fully furnished.
+They include all of the utilities you will need – such as wi-fi, weekly cleaning, concierge services, and linen changing.
 Some services will also include airport pickups and help with arranging car rentals.

 Long-term apartments in the Netherlands

 Of course, short-stay rentals aren’t ideal for everyone, especially if you’re an employer moving staff over for a long-term project.
 With that in mind, some companies offer longer-term rental services, with properties available for periods ranging from six months up to two years.